mattotodd/react-native-addressbook-ios/README.md

 This library currently has three methods

-AddressBook.hasAuth(callbackFunction); - Checks if app has permission to read address book
+AddressBook.checkPermissions(callbackFunction); - Checks if app has permission to read address book

-AddressBook.requestAuth(callbackFunction); - Requests permission to read from address book
+AddressBook.requestPermissions(callbackFunction); - Requests permission to read from address book

 AddressBook.getAllContacts(callbackFunction); - Returns an array of Contact objects